Cray-HPE/docs-csm/operations/network/management_network/aruba/exec_banner.md

-# Configure `Exec` Banners
+# `Exec` Banners

-`Exec` banners are custom messages displayed to users attempting to connect to the management interfaces.
+Banners are custom messages displayed to users attempting to connect to the management interfaces.
+MOTD banners are displayed pre-login while `exec` banners are displayed post-login.
 Multiple lines of text can be stored using a custom delimiter to mark the end of message.

 ## Configuration commands